 Why then, am I considering myself cured NOW?

-Every seven to 10 years (some sources say up to 15 years), every single cell of the body has been replaced, meaning that right now, we are completely different bodies, from the cells up, than we were seven to 15 years ago.
+Every seven to 10 years (some sources say up to 15 years), every cell of the body has been replaced.
+That means that right now, we are completely different bodies, from the cells up, than we were seven to 15 years ago.

 It’s easy to slip back into old habits and patterns.
 My commitment to not letting that happen, to learning everything I could, and now making it my career to share this knowledge in the hopes of helping others reduce or potentially alleviate their own suffering, remains my motivation to stay on track.
 Waking up happy, feeling good, is something I would never want to squander away.

-Genetic markers for disease are not a life sentence, just as a genetic predisposition to live a vibrant healthy life until you’re 120 because your grandfather did is also not a given.
+Genetic markers for disease are not a life sentence; they are just as a genetic predisposition to live a vibrant healthy life until you’re 120 because your grandfather did is also not a given.
 How we live every single day, knowing that every choice counts, is ultimately what will have the greatest effect on our health today.

 A long life free of disease is not a certainty with the amount of chemicals and radiation in our environment.

 I do know that should dis-ease come into our lives, we can choose to give in and give up; or we let it be our messenger – a call to wake up and explore what is in our capacity, without fear or excuse, to make some moves and find that balance once again.